awsdocs/aws-kms-developer-guide/doc_source/ct-generaterandom.md

 # GenerateRandom<a name="ct-generaterandom"></a>

 The following example shows an AWS CloudTrail log entry for the [GenerateRandom](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateRandom.html) operation\.
-Because this operation doesn't use a AWS KMS key, the `resources` field is empty\.
+Because this operation doesn't use an AWS KMS key, the `resources` field is empty\.

 ```
 {